marijnh/Eloquent-JavaScript/14_dom.md

 {{index "getElementById method", "querySelector method"}}

-To add the table to the correct parent node, you can use `document.getElementById` or `document.querySelector` to find the node with the proper `id` attribute.
+To add the table to the correct parent node, you can use `document.getElementById` or `document.querySelector` with `"#mountains"` to find the node.

 hint}}